 Vertex Pharmaceuticals (VRTX) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the drugmaker had gained 3.7% over the past month.
-This has lagged the Medical sector's gain of 3.79% and the S&P 500's gain of 5.91% in that time.
+Prior to today's trading, shares of the drugmaker had lost 19.66% over the past month.
+This has lagged the Medical sector's gain of 0.14% and the S&P 500's gain of 2.86% in that time.

-Wall Street will be looking for positivity from VRTX as it approaches its next earnings report date.
-On that day, VRTX is projected to report earnings of $2.29 per share, which would represent year-over-year growth of 86.18%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.46 billion, up 53.77% from the prior-year quarter.
+VRTX will be looking to display strength as it nears its next earnings release.
+On that day, VRTX is projected to report earnings of $2.35 per share, which would represent year-over-year growth of 91.06%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.47 billion, up 54.79% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.75 per share and revenue of $5.98 billion.
-These totals would mark changes of +82.93% and +43.55%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $9.85 per share and revenue of $5.99 billion, which would represent changes of +84.8% and +43.91%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for VRTX.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for VRTX.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.53% higher.
-VRTX is currently a Zacks Rank #2 (Buy).
+VRTX currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, VRTX is currently trading at a Forward P/E ratio of 28.15.
-This valuation marks a premium compared to its industry's average Forward P/E of 27.15.
+Valuation is also important, so investors should note that VRTX has a Forward P/E ratio of 22.14 right now.
+This represents a discount compared to its industry's average Forward P/E of 24.72.

-Investors should also note that VRTX has a PEG ratio of 1.35 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-VRTX's industry had an average PEG ratio of 1.7 as of yesterday's close.
+Also, we should mention that VRTX has a PEG ratio of 1.06.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Medical - Biomedical and Genetics was holding an average PEG ratio of 1.62 at yesterday's closing price.

 You can find more information on all of these metrics, and much more, on Zacks.com.